South Australia Travel Guide: Australia’s Forgotten State!

 Activities in South Australia

 Despite its reputation as a bit of a backwater, South Australia is actually a lively place with lots of stuff happening throughout the year.
 There are more events in the summer, such as the Tour Down Under and Adelaide Festival.
 There is also plenty of stuff going on in the winter as well.
-Here are my pick of activities you should check out in South Australia!
+Here’s my pick of activities you should check out in South Australia!

 The Adelaide Festival is one of the biggest Arts festivals in Australia and happens every year during February and March.
 The Fringe Festival, that happens at the same time, is the second-biggest in the world after the Edinburgh Fringe.